nick722/courses-react-ts/README.md

 PROGRESS
 Module 3.
 State Management
 TODO:
-[1 point] - Save new authors to the store.
+[2 point] - Add a new button "Delete course" into CourseCard.